ex0-tekk/Legend-of-SkyrimVR/Readme.md

 #
 [5a]
 ## Fine-Tuned Challenge
-#### LoSVR uses Adept difficulty by default, this is CRITICAL to utilize the Fine-Tuned Challenge mod, because the dmg & spawn multiplier numbers will not function as intended if any other vanilla difficulty setting is used, this mod simply REPLACES the vanilla difficulty settings with detailed % numbers.
+#### LoSVR uses Adept difficulty by default, this is CRITICAL to utilize the Fine-Tuned Challenge mod but not mandatory to use in the game, you can use the vanilla difficulty settings without any problems, however, the dmg & spawn multiplier numbers will not function as intended if any other vanilla difficulty setting is used, this mod simply REPLACES the vanilla difficulty settings with detailed % numbers.
 Experiment if you want, however, Fine-Tuned DEFAULT % with ADEPT set is a good start if you want easy dungeon crawling, but for the best experience you would set the multipliers progressively higher, for example I use: Easy: 100%, Medium: 125%, Hard: 150%, Very Hard: 200%, then adjust the Dmg taken & Dmg inflicted sliders based on your preferences, I use 75% Dmg Inflicted and 125% Dmg Taken, I also take followers on my adventures, you'll probably want to aswell.
 ![Fine-Tuned Challenge Settings](https://user-images.githubusercontent.com/78007822/139785982-11c9f46d-1439-4129-a33e-d783dc2c8b3b.png)
 -
 [5b]
 ## SiC and Mihail Monsters
-#### LoS VR uses several monster mods at its core: Hosting over 80 Mihail Monsters, along with Skyrim Immersive Creatures(SiC), additionally, Skyrim Underground has it's own set of monsters spread out between 2 massive underground dungeons.
+#### LoSVR uses several monster mods at its core: Hosting over 80 Mihail Monsters, along with Skyrim Immersive Creatures(SiC), additionally, Skyrim Underground has it's own set of monsters spread out between 2 massive underground dungeons.
-### NOTE: Adept difficulty is CRITICAL for ALL creature mods in DVR to work with Fine-Tuned Challenge.
+### NOTE: Adept difficulty is CRITICAL for ALL creature mods in LoSVR to work with Fine-Tuned Challenge.
 #
 [5c]
 ## Nethers Follower Framework